About

 Use the ecosystem, do not isolate from it

-The point is not to rebuild every model or service from scratch.
-The point is to align with the systems that already exist, use them where they are strong, and harden the value back into your own environment.
+The goal is not to rebuild every model or service from scratch.
+The goal is to align with the systems that already exist, use them where they are strong, and harden the value back into your own environment.

 AI principle